-Initial-policy- mapping-inhibit Policy mapping is not inhibited.
-Initial-explicit-policy 0 The prospective certification path does not have to be valid for at least one certificate policy in the user-initial- policy-set Initial-any-policy- inhibit 0 The any-policy identifier, if asserted in a certificate, does not have to be ignored Initial-permitted- subtrees (not specified) No restrictions on the subtree within which all subject names in every certificate in the prospective certification path must fall.
-Initial-excluded- subtrees (not specified) No restrictions on the subtree within which no subject names in any certificate in the prospective certification path may fall.
-CA-information- source-for-v1-and-v2 None The device shall consider X.509 version 1 and version 2 certificates as non-CA certificates.
+Parameter Default Val- ue Default Value Semantics Initial-permitted-sub- (not speci- No restrictions on the subtree within which all subject names in trees fied) every certificate in the prospective certification path must fall.
+Initial-excluded-sub- (not speci- No restrictions on the subtree within which no subject names in trees fied) any certificate in the prospective certification path may fall.
+CA-information-source- for-v1-and-v2 None The device shall consider X.509 version 1 and version 2 certificates as non-CA certificates.